 * Has ties to Bill Ayers, Bernardine Dohrn, Rashid Khalidi, Mumia Abu-Jamal, and Imam Feisal Abdul Rauf

-- Was appointed to President Barack Obama’s Advisory Council on Faith-Based Neighborhood Partnerships in 2009
+* Was appointed to President Barack Obama’s Advisory Council on Faith-Based Neighborhood Partnerships in 2009

-- Describes the revolutionary communist Van Jones as an “American patriot,” a “faith hero,” and one of “the true giants of history”
+* Describes the revolutionary communist Van Jones as an “American patriot,” a “faith hero,” and one of “the true giants of history”

 In 2005 Patel and several young radicals co-authored the book Letters from Young Activists: Today’s Rebels Speak Out.
 Among Patel’s co-authors were Chesa Boudin (the adopted son of former Weather Underground terrorist Bill Ayers) and Ismail Khalidi (the son of Columbia University professor Rashid Khalidi).
 The book’s Preface was written by Ayers’ wife, Weather Underground co-founder Bernardine Dohrn.
-The back cover featured an endorsement from the convicted cop-killer and former Black Panther Party member Mumia Abu-Jamal.
+The back cover featured an endorsement from the committed Marxist, convicted cop-killer, and former Black Panther Party member Mumia Abu-Jamal.
 And on the Acknowledgments page, Patel and his fellow authors thanked Ayers personally for the “guidance” and “encouragement” he had provided.

-In a 2007 interview with National Public Radio to promote his next newly published book, Acts of Faith, Patel was asked about the “affinity” he felt for the radicalism of Bill Ayers, as he described in the book.
-Noting that “I actually grew up in the same hometown that Bill Ayers did,” Patel replied: “I was kind of taught the same myths about America, a land of freedom and equality and justice, etc., etc. And then, when I got to college, I saw people eating out of garbage cans for dinner, and I saw Vietnam vets drinking mouthwash for the alcohol, and I thought to myself, this is not the myth that I grew up with.”
+In a July 2007 interview with National Public Radio to promote Acts of Faith, Patel was asked about the “affinity” which he had professed (in the book) to feel for the radicalism of Bill Ayers.
+He replied: “I actually grew up in the same hometown that Bill Ayers did and I was kind of taught the same myths about America, a land of freedom and equality and justice, etc., etc. And then, when I got to college, I saw people eating out of garbage cans for dinner, and I saw Vietnam vets drinking mouthwash for the alcohol, and I thought to myself, this is not the myth that I grew up with.”
 This harsh reality, Patel said, caused him to feel enormous “rage,” and he credited the “faith-based movement” for having helped him “direc[t] that rage in a direction far more compassionate and far more merciful—with the Catholic Worker Movement.”
 “Had [I] been one of the people involved in the Weather Underground who were sitting at my kitchen table when I was 18 years old and raging,” said Patel, “my life could have been very different.”

 In February 2009, Patel was appointed to President Barack Obama‘s Advisory Council on Faith-Based Neighborhood Partnerships.